What is JavaScript?

 According to The JavaScript Source, JavaScript is defined as "...a basic scripting language that allows Web authors to create dynamic pages that react to user interaction.
 JavaScript is a 'safe' programming language, one that cannot access any system controls or hardware on a user's computer."

-The authors of SearchWithin.org use JavaScript to hide email addresses from spambots, sort the lists on the Download page, provide mouse rollovers, and other small enhancements.
+The authors of SearchWithin.org use JavaScript to hide email addresses from spambots, sort the lists in the SearchWithin download center, and other small enhancements.

 If the following text states that "JavaScript may be disabled," then JavaScript in your browser settings are most likely disabled.

 If JavaScript is disabled in your Web browser, you can safely enable this feature while visiting SearchWithin.org.
 Alternatively, if you wish to visit us with JavaScript disabled, some functions will be unavailable.
-For example, the column sorting feature will not function in the "download" page; or traditional email address...
+For example, the column sorting feature will not function in the SearchWithin download center; or a traditional email address...

 example@searchwithin.org